ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

       | ExecutionStackBacktrace

-    -- | Set the global backtrace mechanism. setGlobalBacktraceMechanism :: BacktraceMechanism -> IO ()
+    -- | Set the global backtrace mechanism.
+    -- (this state would be represented internally as a simple global IORef. setGlobalBacktraceMechanism :: BacktraceMechanism -> IO ()

 The ``collectBacktrace`` primitive referenced in the previous section then